converged-computing/performance-study/experiments/google/gke/gpu/size32/README.md

 Note that it seems we need to create the exact cluster size that flux is going to use and run on.
 If you create one that is larger and run smaller, the GPUs won't be used

+For the amg2023 re-run, I tried for days to get a cluster, and finally did in region c at 5:50am Mountain.

 ## Experiment

 ### 1. Setup